CSE110-Coblenz/cse-110-project-team-1/README.md

-use `npm run dev` to run the code starting in `main.ts` use `npm test` to run the tests
+use `npm run dev` to run the code starting in `main.ts` use `npm test` to run the tests use `npm run lint:check` to run formatting, linting, and typing checks use `npm run lint:fix` to fix formatting and linting issues.
+(Typing cannot be fixed automatically)

 Copyright (c) <year> <copyright holders>